ravgeetdhillon/strapi-nuxtjs-news-app/README.md

 ## Extra

 - You are welcome to make [issues and feature requests](https://github.com/ravgeetdhillon/strapi-nuxtjs-news-app/issues).
-- In case you get stuck at somewhere, feel free to contact at [Mail](mailto:ravgeetdhillon@gmail.com).
+- In case you get stuck at somewhere, feel free to contact at my [Mail](mailto:ravgeetdhillon@gmail.com).